kebab-os/kebab-os/README.md

 sudo apt-get install xclip
 ```

-## Browser Engine
+> [!IMPORTANT]

-The browser app requires a Chromium-based browser (Google Chrome, Microsoft Edge, or Chromium) installed on your system to render webpage graphics
+> The browser app requires a Chromium-based browser (Google Chrome, Microsoft Edge, or Chromium) installed on your system to render webpage graphics

 ## Controls & Usage